AnyHooks/AnyHooks/CODE.md

 1. **Regular Expressions**: Use Bash's built-in regular expression support whenever possible.
 2. **Fallback**: Use `grep` only when the required functionality is not supported by Bash.

-### Checklist for Developers

-- [ ] Are regular expressions used for dynamic matching?
-- [ ] Is `grep` used only as a fallback?

-### AI-Based Code Verification

-To verify if your script uses regular expressions in Bash effectively, you can use the following text to ask the AI:

-> "Please analyze the code to ensure it uses regular expressions in Bash for dynamic matching, and uses `grep` only as a fallback."

 ### Example

 ```bash